Enjoy Nordjylland

 The Nazis were responsible for building a huge coastal fortification which in German was called "Atlantikwall".
 The Atlantic Wall went from Labourd to Frederikshavn and continued in Norway.
 The bunkers were standardized according to the "Regelbau" system, which means that the bunkers you can see in our part of North Jutland are almost the same as the ones you can see in Southern France.

-Victims of the Nazi ideology
+Read more about the exhibition Victims of the Nazi ideology and the Stolpersteine project

 The flight routes to Sweden